nazavode/nazavode.github.io/content/post/aliasing.md

 ### Restricted ownership *(there can be only one)*

-Let's consider the following function definition:
+Let's consider the following function definitions:

 {{< highlight c >}}
 void bar(int * restrict p, int * restrict q, int n)